Privacy and cookies

 Privacy and data protection

-We are registered with the Data Protection Act 1998 for the purpose of processing personal data in the performance of our legitimate business.
+We are registered with the Information Commissioner’s Office for the purpose of processing personal data in the performance of our legitimate business.
 Any information we hold will be processed in accordance with the principles set out in the act, which we must comply with.
 We will:

 - continue to strengthen our procedures for maintaining the confidentiality of all personal information we hold